Skip to content

 4. Else, set the environment variables in .env as:

-VITE_BACKEND_URL="http://localhost:8000/" # this is the backend to which the web frontend interacts with
+VITE_BACKEND_URL="http://localhost:8000/" # this is the backend to which the app or the web frontend interacts with

 VITE_FRONTEND_URL="http://localhost:5173" # the url of our web frontend, so as to avoid CORS based errors